ninhtheanh/thuocnamthuocbac/wp-content/themes/dongy/readme.txt

 = How do I add the Social Links to the sidebar? =

-Twenty Fifteen allows you display links to your social media profiles, like Twitter and Facebook, with icons.
+Dong Y allows you display links to your social media profiles, like Twitter and Facebook, with icons.

 1. Create a new Custom Menu, and assign it to the Social Links Menu location.
 2. Add links to each of your social services using the Links panel.